kgateway-dev/kgateway/docs/content/guides/security/tls/mtls/_index.md

 ## Cert Rotation

-Cert rotation can be done by updating the `gloo-mtls-certs` secret.
-The SDS sidecar automatically picks up the change.
+Cert rotation can be done by updating the gloo-mtls-certs secret.
+The SDS sidecar will automatically pick up the change.

 If you want to automatically rotate certs based on a schedule, you can enable a cert rotation CronJob.
 In your Helm values file for Gloo Edge installation, set `gateway.certGenJob.cron.enabled` to `true`, and specify a rotation schedule: